Trash Disposal in Chittenden County

 - Bring small loads (under a cubic yard) to a CSWD Drop-Off Center.

-- The City of Burlington provides curbside recycling collection for its residents.
-Trash collection is not provided by the city (see above options).
-For more information, contact Burlington Public Works: 802-863-9094.
+- The City of Burlington provides curbside recycling collection only for its residents; trash collection is not provided by the city (see above options).
+For more information on Burlington recycling collection, contact the Burlington Department of Public Works: 802-863-9094.